-- 10.1 The University's internal procedures having been exhausted, a student may seek review of his/her complaint by an independent person, the Scottish Public Services Ombudsman [SPSO]. - 10.2 The Ombudsman is independent and her staff will advise whether or not the complaint is one that they can investigate.
-Normally the student will have to tell the Ombudsman about his/her complaint within 12 months of first knowing about the problem about which they are complaining, although the Ombudsman may look at complaints outside this limit, if she thinks there is good reason to do so. - 10.3 There are some restrictions on what the Ombudsman can investigate.
-For example, she cannot consider the subject matter of complaints about personnel matters or matters of academic judgement.
-However, she may be able to investigate the manner in which the complaint was handled.
+- 10.1 The University's internal procedures having been exhausted, a student may seek review of their complaint by an independent person, the Scottish Public Services Ombudsman [SPSO]. - 10.2 The Ombudsman is independent and their staff will advise whether or not the complaint is one that they can investigate.
+Normally the student will have to tell the Ombudsman about their complaint within 12 months of first knowing about the problem about which they are complaining, although the Ombudsman may look at complaints outside this limit, if they think there is good reason to do so. - 10.3 There are some restrictions on what the Ombudsman can investigate.
+For example, they cannot consider the subject matter of complaints about personnel matters or matters of academic judgement.
+However, they may be able to investigate the manner in which the complaint was handled.
 If the complaint is appropriate to her office and is investigated, the Ombudsman's staff will send details of how this will be done. - 10.4 The complaint should be submitted in writing to the Ombudsman, and should include any relevant documents including correspondence with the University and the University's response to the complaint.
 This can be sent to the Ombudsman without cost at the freepost address given below.
 A student may discuss the complaint with an Investigator at the SPSO before deciding to submit. - 10.5 The Scottish Public Services Ombudsman has an online complaint form accessible through the website although papers in support of the complaint would still have to be supplied to the Ombudsman by post or other means.
-The Scottish Public Services Ombudsman can also supply paper complaint forms direct to complainants. - 10.6 Further information may be accessed through the Scottish Public Services Ombudsman website or by calling her office for advice.
+The Scottish Public Services Ombudsman can also supply paper complaint forms direct to complainants. - 10.6 Further information may be accessed through the Scottish Public Services Ombudsman website or by calling their office for advice.
 Contact details are:

-Freepost SPSO, SPSO, Bridgeside House, 99 McDonald Road, Edinburgh EH7 4NS Opening hours: Monday, Wednesday, Thursday, Friday 9am-5pm, Tuesday 10am-5pm SPSO freephone 0800 377 7330 Website www.spso.org.uk Online contact form www.spso.org.uk/contact-form You can fill in the complaints form online at www.spso.org.uk/complain/form Fax 0800 377 7331
+Freepost SPSO, SPSO, Bridgeside House, 99 McDonald Road, Edinburgh EH7 4NS

+Opening hours: Monday, Wednesday, Thursday, Friday 9am-5pm, Tuesday 10am-5pm

+You can fill in the complaints form online at www.spso.org.uk/complain/form Fax 0800 377 7331

-12. RESEARCH ETHICS GUIDELINES, PROCEDURES AND REGULATIONS
+13. RESEARCH ETHICS GUIDELINES, PROCEDURES AND REGULATIONS section 1

-SECTION 1